 Now more than ever, with increased responsibility for revenue generation, marketing has become a balancing act between execution and strategy.
 Marketers are busy with competing priorities and never-ending deadlines and require an agency partner that will provide strategic guidance on ways to increase efficiency, revenue and demonstrate success.

-Furthermore, your agency should go the extra mile and truly demonstrate that they have you and your team’s best interest at heart.
+Furthermore, your agency should go the extra mile and genuinely demonstrate that they have you and your team’s best interest at heart.
 Is your agency knowledgeable on the latest trends and best practices?
-Do they pull in other team members that can provide value such as a content strategist or data strategist?
+Do they pull in other team members who can provide value, such as content strategists or data strategists?
 Do they offer strategic services that support your complex business problems?

 In the end, you want to work with an agency that is proactive in finding areas for improvement, providing you with strategic advice, and challenges you to make changes to support your growth.

-This is probably one of the biggest keys to determining if your agency is providing value.
+This question is probably one of the most important when determining if your agency is providing value.
 Is your agency delivering to you what was accomplished each week, each month, each quarter?
 Do these accomplishments reflect tangible results that align with your goals, impact revenue, and can be shared with your boss?

-As you collaborate with your agency and complete projects, or investigate and resolve issues, make sure they are compiling results and sharing them with you and your team.
-At DemandLab we capture what we call “Wows”, and communicate these accomplishments back to the client so that they are not only seeing success but are armed with results that allow them to demonstrate success to stakeholders.
-Ultimately, you would like your boss to associate your agency with revenue dollars, so when possible make sure these results include how they generate revenue or how they will potentially generate revenue.
+As you collaborate with your agency and complete projects or investigate and resolve issues, make sure they compile results and share them with you and your team.
+At DemandLab we capture what we call “Wows” and communicate these accomplishments back to the client so that they are not only seeing success but are armed with results that allow them to demonstrate success to stakeholders.
+Ultimately, you would like your boss to associate your agency with revenue dollars, so when possible, make sure these results include how they generate revenue or will potentially generate revenue.

-For example, if working with your agency leads to the recovery of a large number of unmarketable leads, these new marketable leads are able to be engaged or re-engaged and potentially worth “X” amount of dollars.
-Not only will capturing these accomplishments help strengthen the relationship, but will demonstrate that your agency cares about your success.
+For example, if working with your agency lead to a recovery of a large number of unmarketable leads, these new marketable leads can be engaged or re-engaged and potentially worth “X” amount of dollars.
+Not only will capturing these accomplishments help strengthen the relationship, but it will demonstrate that your agency cares about your success.

-As you begin working with your agency, take the time to see what their project management process looks like.
-Do they have procedures in place to make sure projects are being executed in a timely, effective and efficient manner?
+As you begin working with your agency, take the time to understand their project management process.
+Do they have procedures to make sure projects are being executed in a timely, effective and efficient manner?

 One of the ways DemandLab demonstrates success in this area is that we have a dedicated project manager assigned to each client.
-This person is responsible for making sure projects are executed in a timely manner, that projects stay within scope, and that DemandLab is aligning with the client’s processes.
-Having a dedicated project manager helps to ensure that all of the project planning pieces fall into place will ensure your time is being utilized effectively and efficiently.
+This person is responsible for ensuring that projects are executed promptly, that projects stay within scope, and that DemandLab aligns with the client’s processes.
+Having a dedicated project manager helps ensure that all of the project planning pieces fall into place will ensure your time is being utilized effectively and efficiently.

 It is common today that your agency will not be in the same city where you operate.
-So, it is important to find time to meet face to face.
-This not only helps you get to know the people you work with at the agency but also develop confidence and trust in the work being provided.
+Additionally, with the ongoing COVID-19 pandemic, in-person meetings will likely be few and far between for some time to come.
+Finding an agency partner committed to developing deeper relationships with you and other team stakeholders is vital.
+This helps you get to know the people you work with at the agency and ensures your entire team has confidence and trust in the work being provided.

-Is your agency willing to come and meet with you, and are they finding a reason to come meet with you?
-It could be the opportunity to discuss a new project and how they can support you, check in on your goals and priorities to make sure you are aligned, or maybe even recommending how to improve processes and procedures.
-It could also be the chance to demonstrate results from a campaign.
+Is your agency willing to consult with you outside of regular status meetings?
+It could be the opportunity to discuss a new project and how they can support you, check in on your goals and priorities to make sure you are aligned or recommend improving processes and procedures.

 Is your agency taking the time to get to know you and your team?
-Do they know your pet’s name, your kids names, your hobbies, etc.?
+Do they know your pet’s name, kids’ names, hobbies, etc.?
 Do you know the same information about them?
-This will definitely take time, but as mentioned earlier, you want to find an agency you can trust and develop a long term relationship with.
-You should consider your agency to be an extension of your team.
+Growing to this level of trusted partnership will take time, but it is worth it.
+You want to find an agency you can trust, develop a long-term relationship with, and consider as an extension of your team.

 Building up trust and confidence in your #agencypartner is key to developing a long-term relationship.
 Find a partner who acts an extension of your team.Click To Tweet